robotmoose/robotmoose/README.md

 ### Making a Superstar
+For most tasks, it's best to use UAF's main superstar server (http://robotmoose.com/superstar).
+But if you don't have reliable internet access, or want to change our web user interface code, you need your own local superstar server.

-To edit the web front end locally, you need to change the files in robotmoose/www/js, and serve them using your own local copy of superstar:
+To make and run your own local copy of superstar:
 ```
 cd ~/robotmoose/superstar
 make